classProgrammer/horus_info/CLC3_DOCUMENTATION.md

   - A card that represents a message
   - Has a sender (BOT, YOU)
   - Has a timestamp with milliseconds
-    - How long does a requests take?
+    - How long do requests take?
     - How long does the cold start take?
 - _MessengerToolbar_:
   - Purely visual component
   - Holds a heading for the messenger

 The design is close to what people are used to from WhatsApp to increase acceptance.
-To increase usability a few features like automatically scroll to bottom on message receive and submit message when ENTER is pressed were implemented.
+To increase usability a few features like automatically scroll to the bottom on message receive and submit message when ENTER is pressed were implemented.
 It's also impossible to send an empty message.
 Put together it looks like this:

 ![](https://github.com/classProgrammer/horus_frontend/raw/master/frontend.JPG)